dlarue/donkeycar/docs/buggy.md

 The rear of the donkey car.
 Obviously I couldn't wait to try out the car hence it is already dirty.
 Here the cover is attached to the rear suspension tower with an m4 screw, just screwd into a spacer block that sticks out on the rear of the cover.
 ![back](./assets/back.jpeg)

-With the cover on, there is no way any dirt or water can get into the electronics an it keeps them reasonably shielded from all outer impacts.
-All in all the whole construction now also feels rigid enough for hopefully many rounds of fast and out-of-control driving.
+With the cover on, there is no way any dirt or water can get into the electronics and it keeps them reasonably shielded from physcial impacts.
+All in all the whole construction now also feels rigid enough for hopefully many rounds of _fast_ and _out-of-control_ driving.

 ### To do
 1. Obviously when running an outrunner motor there is no need to use an odometer on the drive shaft any longer that has a disk with embedded neodym magnets.
 You get a much higher angular resolution when placing the hall sensor (I am using a bipolar latching SS460S) directly next to the rotating can of the motor.
 I will do this at some point.